What’s Up With All The Meat?

 - You can add beans for a quality source of protein (soaked beans are best)

-- Organic sprouted corn tortillas are a good source of protein.
+- Organically sprouted corn tortillas are a good source of protein.

 - Cheese also has a great source of protein, so add a bit of cheese to your tacos.